cl-model-languages/cl-prolog2/README.md

 ## API

-This library does not provide implementations, but merely the API to those implementations.
+The ASDF system `CL-PROLOG` does not provide implementations, but merely the API to those implementations.
-The sub-libraries of cl-prolog should implement the subclass of `prolog-interpreter` with `(:default-initargs :program "<program name>" :default-args '("--default" "shell" "arguments"))`.
+The sub-libraries of cl-prolog are in the corresponding sub-directories.
+They should implement the subclass of `prolog-interpreter` with `(:default-initargs :program "<program name>" :default-args '("--default" "shell" "arguments"))`.

     (defclass swi-prolog (prolog-interpreter) () (:default-initargs :program "swipl" :default-args '("--quiet")))